songwu0813/SC-blockchain/README.md

-# agri-blockchain
+# SC-blockchain
-Agriculture blockchain project
+A backend for supply chain interacted with blockchain